uqwhua/TrjPrivacy/README.md

 ## Project Structure (to be revised later)
     Testing/
-    ├── RoadNetworkInfo/NNid2lnglat.csv        -- the road network information used for simple map-matching as the data preprosseing
+    ├── BeijingRoadNetworkInfo/                 -- the road network information, including road verties/edges and all Beijing POIs
+    ├── formal_inputs/                          -- two small sets of T-Drive data have been uploaded here, one contains 100 objects' total data ("T-Drive_object/100.csv") and the other contains 1000 objects' down-sampling data ("T-Drive_sample/3600.csv")
-    ├── TestData-tdrive/                       -- T-Drive dataset including 600 objects' one-week trajectory Note that some objects could be discarded due to too few data points src/
+                                                   Note that some objects could be discarded due to too few data points src/
     ├── resources/config.properties            -- the program will read parameters here (modify it according to your requirements)
-    ├── main/Main.java                         -- the entry of the program
+    ├── models/Main.java                       -- the entry of the program
-    ├──
+    ├── models/                                -- four models: mixzone, dummy, GLOVE, KLT ├── shared/                                -- some useful functions/classes shared by privacy models ├── spatial/                               -- spatial structures used in this project ├── evaluation/                            -- the evaulation metrics (coming soon)

     libs                                       -- some external library packages that are necessary to be included in the program
-    ...

-## Input Parameters (to be revised later)

-    RoadNetworkFile = ./Testing/RoadNetworkInfo/NNid2lnglat.csv         -- fixed, used for the simple map-matching initially data_FolderInput = ./Testing/TestData-tdrive/                       -- the input data to be protected
-    data_FolderOutput = ./Testing/outputs/                              -- the output folder, any log file or anonymized trajectries will be here
     ...

 ## References
 [1] O. Abul, F. Bonchi, and M. Nanni, “Anonymization of moving objects databases by clustering and perturbation,” Inf.
 Syst., vol. 35, no. 8, pp. 884–910, 2010.